Tanner McEvoy

-Tanner McEvoy (born January 26, 1993) is a former American football player.
-He played primarily as a wide receiver, but also spent time playing quarterback and safety.
-He played college football at the University of Wisconsin, Arizona Western College, and the University of South Carolina.
+Tanner McEvoy (born January 26, 1993) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football as a quarterback and safety for the Wisconsin Badgers, Arizona Western College, and the South Carolina Gamecocks.

 Early years

 Born to Tina and Steve McEvoy, McEvoy grew up in Hillsdale, New Jersey.
 He attended Bergen Catholic High School in Oradell, New Jersey, where he played football and basketball.
 McEvoy graduated from Bergen Catholic in 2011.

 College career

 McEvoy verbally committed to the South Carolina Gamecocks on January 20, 2011, to play quarterback.
 McEvoy redshirted his first year on campus.
 On July 30, 2012, McEvoy was arrested in North Carolina and charged with speeding and driving after consuming alcohol while under age 21.
 On August 7, eight days after his arrest, McEvoy announced that he was going to transfer from South Carolina.

 McEvoy transferred to Arizona Western prior to start of 2012 season.
 McEvoy appeared in 10 games during the 2012 season at the quarterback position passing for 2,301 yard with 29 touchdowns and rushing for six more.

 McEvoy transferred to the University of Wisconsin where he played from the 2013 season through the 2015 season.
 McEvoy played in 38 games splitting time between playing at safety, quarterback, and wide receiver.